officecowboy/cracked-wisdom-api/README.md

 2) Install dependencies.
 3) Seed the database.
 4) Start server link.
-5) Either view the API info through a browser for the seeded information or manipulate the information through apps like [Postman](https://www.postman.com/).
+5) View the API through a browser or manipulate its information through apps like [Postman](https://www.postman.com/).

 ### Clone repository